logicblocks/configurati/README.md

 keywords.

 Parameters also have options:
  * `:type`: specifies the type of the resulting value.
-Currently, only `:string` and `:integer` are supported although the conversions are extensible as detailed in the advanced usage section below.
-Defaults to `:string`.
+Currently, only `:any`, `:string` and `:integer` are supported although the conversions are extensible as detailed in the advanced usage section below.
+Defaults to `:any`, performing no conversion of the looked up values.
- * `:nilable`: whether or not the parameter can be `nil`.
+ * `:nilable`: whether the parameter can be `nil`.
 Either `true` or `false`.
 Defaults to `false`.
  * `:validator`: specifies a validator function or keyword referencing a spec to validate the parameter against.
 Validation occurs post-conversion.